APTrust/dart-docs/docs/dart2/users/command_line.md

+---
+description: >-
+  DART 2 command line reference for running jobs from a JobParams file, a job JSON file, or STDIN input.
+---

 # Command Line Reference

 DART provides several ways of running jobs from the command line.
 The most convenient method, and the easiest to script, is to define a workflow and then create a [JobParams](workflows/job_params.md) object that describes which files to pass through the workflow and what custom metadata attributes to assign.